Eiernase/YouTubeMixerChrome/README.md

 ## Firefox

-A Firefox port is not yet available.
+A Firefox port is available [in the Firefox Add-on Store](https://addons.mozilla.org/en-US/firefox/addon/youtube-mixer/), also found in [this repository](https://github.com/Eiernase/YouTubeMixerFirefox).
+Also works on Firefox for Android.